Festival of Speed is our longest-standing Motorsport event, starting in 1993 when it opened to 25,00 people. We were expecting 2000!

 The event integrates wellness practices that promote both physical and mental health, showcasing innovative approaches and practical solutions to enhance personal and community wellbeing.

-The Goodwood Health Summit, presented by Randox Health returns for its third year on Thursday 2 October, bringing together leading experts to discuss crucial topics surrounding the connection between soil health and the human microbiome.
+The Goodwood Health Summit, presented by Randox Health returned for its third year on Thursday 2 October, bringing together leading experts to discuss crucial topics surrounding the connection between soil health and the human microbiome.

 We are delighted to present the Goodwood Health Summit, working towards a shared goal of improving gut health and highlighting the fundamental role the gut plays in our overall well-being.